-This time of year most people are anxious to get out and mow their yard for the first time, ready to eliminate all the long green tufts that grow haphazardly through the grass.
-If you’re anything like my daughter and I, you’ll know that those ugly green tufts are something worth foraging for.
+This time of year, most people are anxious to get out and mow their yard for the first time, ready to eliminate all the grass-like green tufts that grow haphazardly through the grass.
+If you’re anything like my daughter and me, you’ll know that those ugly green tufts are something worth foraging for.
 We hold off on the herbicide so that we can enjoy the wild onions and wild garlic growing naturally in our yard.

-Wild garlic and wild onion (commonly referred to as yard onions or wild onion grass) are somewhat of a nuisance when it comes to popping up in random places.
-They are one of the first green things to show up in early spring, and in some states they are stubbornly growing throughout the dead of winter.
+Wild garlic and wild onions (commonly referred to as yard onions or wild onion grass) are somewhat of a nuisance when it comes to popping up in random places.
+They are one of the first green things to show up in early spring, and in some states, they are stubbornly growing throughout the dead of winter.

 Wild Onion Dip

 - 12 wild onion scapes (no bulb) about 8-10 inches long

 - 16 oz. sour cream OR Greek yogurt

 Using kitchen shears, cut the scapes into ¼” long pieces, trying to keep them all uniform in size.
 Place the onions in a small bowl and cover with enough salt to coat all of the onions.
 Mix until they are coated well and then let them sit for an hour.
 This will help bring the moisture from the scapes.

 Shake off the excess salt and place the onion scapes on a parchment-lined baking sheet.
 Bake them in your oven or dehydrator at 170 degrees for 20 minutes.
 Check on them after 20 minutes to make sure they are crispy.
 They should snap in two when you try to bend them in half!
 If they aren’t done, put them back in the oven for 5-minute increments until they are crispy.